Fazerdaze: Soft Power: 2024–current

 In May 2024, Fazerdaze was announced as the support act for Australian psychedelic rock band, Pond on their 2024 North American tour which was held from November until early December.
 On 10 September 2024, Murray announced the release date of Fazerdaze's sophomore album, Soft Power.
-Along with the announcement, she released "Cherry Pie", the second single from the album.
-The song was once again a collaberation with Gareth Thomas of Goodshirt and Leroy Clampit joined in too.
+Along with the announcement, she released "Cherry Pie", written with Thomas and Leroy Clampit.
 The song became Fazerdaze's first No. 1 hit on the NZ Hot Singles chart.
 In the following month, she released the third single from the album, titled "A Thousand Years" on 9 October 2024.
-Just before the album's release, Murray and her bandmate, Dave Rowlands, commenced on the tour with Pond on 12 November 2024.
+Just before the album's release, Murray and her bandmate, Dave Rowlands of Clap Clap Riot, commenced on the tour with Pond on 12 November 2024.
 On 15 November 2024, Soft Power was released and received critical acclaim.
 The album's fourth and last single, "So Easy" was released with a music video uploaded to YouTube on the same day.

+On 22 March 2025, Fazerdaze performed the entirety of Soft Power with older songs during a headlining show at The Powerstation, in Auckland.
 Fazerdaze won the Best Solo Artist and Album of The Year categories for Soft Power during the 58th Aotearoa Music Awards, which was held on 29 May 2025.
 This is her first time winning both awards.